voxpupuli/puppet-python/README.md

 ```

 ## Usage
-For class usage refer to the <a href="https://github.com/voxpupuli/puppet-python/blob/master/REFERENCE.md">REFERENCE.md</a>.
+For class usage refer to the [Reference]("https://github.com/voxpupuli/puppet-python/blob/master/REFERENCE.md).
 If contributing, this is updated with
 ```shell
 bundle exec rake strings:generate\[',,,,false,true']
 ```